ImagicTheCat/Luaoop/README.md

 * statics are not inherited and are only availables from the class object
 * Luaoop style operators are availables (allow to directly implement the operators in C)
 * the `cclass` constructor will call `new` and bind the `delete` to `ffi.gc`, so new and delete are expected to manage heap memory, but having a `new/delete` is not required, any way used to obtain a valid cdata will allow the use of the methods (thanks to FFI metatypes)
-* multiple inheritances is possible, but remember that LuaJIT can't know how C++ cast multiple inherited pointer types so using them will result in undefined behavior, `cclass` based on C++ inherited interface (with multiple inheritances) should define the static `cast` function to generate a valid pointer casted to the base class type (it's also possible to overload the base methods in C and cast the pointer here, giving more control but losing the interest of having `cclass` inheritance)
+* multiple inheritances is possible, but remember that LuaJIT can't know how C++ cast multiple inherited pointer types so using them will result in undefined behavior, `cclass` based on C++ inherited interface (with multiple inheritances) should define the static `cast_Base` function to generate a valid pointer casted to the base class type (it's also possible to overload the base methods in C and cast the pointer here, giving more control but losing the interest of having `cclass` inheritance)
+* only up-cast is available, casting an instance back to a child class is not allowed (it's possible using ffi.cast, but this can result in undefined behavior, like a `A*` -> `void*` -> `B*`)

 Example:
 ```lua